FAQ: Reserves Policies and Procedures

 Anyone teaching a course at UNCG may place materials on print and eReserves for the courses they teach.
 Instructors may send Reserve lists and materials to us through representatives.

-Also, materials may be placed on print and eReserves to support UNCG-related seminars, programs, speakers, and workshops. eReserves of this nature are stored in Content Collection tab in Blackboard under Library Content.
+Also, materials may be placed on print and eReserves to support UNCG-related seminars, programs, speakers, and workshops.
+Contact the reserves staff to discuss this option.

 Music courses are best served by the Reserves in the Harold Schiffman Music Library.